sensors-inl/StimulHeat-Firmware-PIC16F17115/README.md

 </p>

 <p align="center">
-    <h1 align="center">Stimulheat - Firmware ISP1807</h1>
+    <h1 align="center">Stimulheat - Firmware PIC16F17115</h1>
 </p>

-The **Stimulheat - Firmware ISP1807** project contains the firmware used to program the ISP1807 microcontroller.
-It was developed using VSCode.
+The **Stimulheat - Firmware PIC16F17115** project contains the firmware used to program the PIC16F17115 microcontroller.
+It was developed using MPLAB X IDE.